ilastik/ilastik.github.io/documentation/basics/installation.md

 In the next step you have to execute a script that will link your GUROBI libraries to your ilastik installation.
 In a terminal, download the [script][gurobi-install-link-script] for linking gurobi to the ilastik installation:

+##### Linking the gurobi libaries to the ilastik binary

+This section only applies to Linux.
+On MacOSX using ilastik 1.4.1 or newer, the gurobi solver will be found if it is installed into the default location.

 ```bash
 # set-up environment, only necessary if gurobi.lic is not in the home folder